Administration

 Principal's Newsletter

-Please remember that Choctaw-Nicoma Park Schools used three inclement weather days up to this point.
-Because of this, school will be in session on April 14, April 21, and May 5.
+Please remember that Choctaw-Nicoma Park Schools used five of the six inclement weather days up to this point.
+Because of this, school will be in session on April 10, April 17, April 24, May 1, and May 8.

-Parent-Teacher Conferences are scheduled on the evenings of March 7th and March 9th.
-It is extremely important for all of our parents/guardians to participate in an in-person, Zoom, or phone conference so that you will have the opportunity to discuss your child’s academic and behavioral progress with his or her teacher(s).
+Parent-Teacher Conferences are scheduled on the evenings of March 9th and March 12th.
+It is extremely important for all of our parents/guardians to participate in a conference so that you will have the opportunity to discuss your child’s academic and behavioral progress with his or her teacher(s).
 We are looking forward to 100% participation from our families!
-Please remember that school will not be in session on March 10, 2023, because some sites in our district will be conducting their conferences on that day.
+Please remember that school will not be in session on March 13, 2026, because some sites in our district will be conducting their conferences on that day.

-The NPI PTO will be conducting a fundraiser with the Blue & Gold Sausage Company that will conclude on March 21st.
-A flyer with all the details will be sent home with students.
+The NPI PTO is conducting a fundraiser with the Blue & Gold Sausage Company that will conclude on March 25th.
+A flyer with all the details has been sent home with students.
 We really appreciate this generous community partner and our awesome families for their willingness to support NPI through our PTO fundraising efforts!

-As we proceed through the rest of this winter, we encourage our students to dress for school each day in weather-appropriate clothing and outerwear.
+As we approach the spring season, we encourage our students to dress for school each day in weather-appropriate clothing and outerwear.
 Our students will have outdoor recess on as many days as the weather conditions and temperature will allow.
 Because of this, we need them to be prepared to enjoy their recess time in attire conducive to the conditions at hand.

 Have a marvelous March, and may your luck and good fortune abound!